Hi, I'm Skylar.

 And I know what it's like to want to bolt from that life.

-Back in my twenties, I was on the trajectory that everyone in my life expected me to be on.
+Back in my thirties, I was on the trajectory that everyone in my life expected me to be on.
 It was all perfectly fine on paper, enviable even.
 But inside I felt as though I was slowly dying and silently screaming.

 My marriage wasn't working.
 My job was sucking the life from me.
 Our apartment looked like a show home but it didn't feel like the sanctuary I longed for.
 And my entire social life revolved around binge-drinking.